 The Archaeology of Foucault fills in the missing years of 1962-1969.
 During this time Foucault taught at Clermont-Ferrand, Tunis and Vincennes, and in Brazil, and while his books Birth of the Clinic, The Order of Things and The Archaeology of Knowledge are the best known outputs from this period, he did a lot of other things too.
 His work on literature, including the book on Raymond Roussel and lots of short pieces, and on art is also significant, and some of his lecture materials from this period are in the process of being published – two, on sexuality, appeared in 2018.
 There is a lot of archival material that is also discussed in this book.
-Again, the challenges of doing this work in the pandemic, especially with travel restrictions and a heavier teaching load, means the work may end up being delayed.
-I am hoping, however, to complete the manuscript in early 2022.

-As with the previous Foucault books (see here and here), I having been writing updates on the research and writing process.
+As with the previous Foucault books (see here and here), I wrote updates on the research and writing process.
 These have tended to be very much about the process, rather than sharing draft material.
 I’ve also been producing a series of research resources – bibliographies, textual comparisons, etc. – in the process of doing this work, which I hope others might find helpful.

 For this book, see in particular – Which edition of Foucault’s Birth of the Clinic did Alan Sheridan actually translate?; The textual issues around Foucault’s ‘What is an Author?’; The differences between the English and French versions of Foucault’s 1983 interview on Raymond Roussel, Foucault’s Inaugural lecture at the Collège de France, L’ordre du discours (a comparison of the two different versions) and A minor note on the two versions of Foucault’s ‘This is Not a Pipe’, and the problems of the translation in Essential Works.

 Beginning work on ‘The Archaeology of Foucault’ – 1 July 2020